suryanarayanrenjith/suryanarayanrenjith.github.io/README.md

 ## Description

-This website showcases my social media links.
+This website showcases my projects, social media links and my skills.
 Feel free to contact me if you have any questions or feedback!

 ## License